 If you have an issue relating to an exam or exam instructions, please contact the Office of the Registrar, not your professor.
 Even an anonymous email or note to your professor that relates to the exam will be considered a violation of this rule.
-Similarly, because exams are not all administered at the same time, you may not discuss any exam with any other students until grades are posted (see examples in the above paragraph).
+Similarly, because exams are not all administered at the same time, you may not discuss any exam with any other students until grades are posted.